mohamahu/dhis2_school_inspection/dhis2_school_inspection/README.md

-Our submission of the form uses DHIS2 useDataQuery to POST/mutate the data into the DHIS2 Instance.
+The submission of the form uses DHIS2 useDataQuery to POST/mutate the data into the DHIS2 Instance.
 We did hardcode the SchoolInspection program id into the solution to make it easier for us, along with the programStage.